NdV66/SimpleSWtool/README.md

 # SimpleSWtool
 It's a simple tool for asking a https://swapi.co/.

-I didn't want to use one of prepared libs, because I wanted to write my own tool (to be honest, I needed it for my studies).
+I didn't want to use one of prepared libs, because I wanted to write my own tool (to be honest, I needed it for my studies with @RoughTomato <https://github.com/RoughTomato> ^^ ).